How To Find an Online Tutor

 Here’s an example of one of my videos on simplifying complex fractions.

 Peruse listing sites like WyzAnt or Craigslist

 Although there isn’t one ultimate site where all online tutors are listed, there are a few to check out.
 WyzAnt is the most well-known and has the greatest number of tutors.
 (Although it is less popular among many tutors, as the site takes a hefty chunk of commission from each lesson.)
-Other sites where you may find a tutor are University Tutor or Tutorz.
+Other sites where you may find an online tutor are University Tutor or Tutorz.

 No luck on those sites?
 Check out Craigslist!
 While there can be shady things going on, a lot of people are out trying to find clients for their services.
 Search under the “lessons” category, and only contact tutors that you feel safe with.
 Better yet, the tutor will provide a their website so you can learn more about them.

 If you’re looking for a tutor immediately or think you’ll need one who is available on short notice, check out Chegg Tutors, and you can immediately be matched with a tutor.